nicolasparada/blog/content/posts/go-messenger-messages.md

 ## Create Message

 This endpoint handles POST requests to `/api/conversations/conversation_id_here/messages` with a JSON body with just the message content and return the newly created message.
-It has also a side affect: it updates the participant `messages_read_at` field.
+It has two side affects: it updates the conversation `last_message_id` and updates the participant `messages_read_at`.

 ```go
 func createMessage(w http.ResponseWriter, r *http.Request) {